India's BJP debates junking deficit cut roadmap

-NEW DELHI (Reuters) - India’s main opposition party, set to form the next government, is debating scrapping or revising a plan to cut the federal fiscal deficit to a nine-year low over the next three years, sources with direct knowledge of the situation told Reuters.
+NEW DELHI, May 15 (Reuters) - India’s main opposition party, set to form the next government, is debating scrapping or revising a plan to cut the federal fiscal deficit to a nine-year low over the next three years, sources with direct knowledge of the situation told Reuters.

 While the Bharatiya Janata Party (BJP) is not bound by the roadmap of the outgoing government, sticking to it will help stave off a possible downgrade by ratings agencies.
 Being cut to “junk” from investment grade could drive up borrowing costs and trigger capital outflows in Asia’s third-largest economy.